 Sizing Orifices of an Injector

 One of the biggest tasks to tackle with designing your own Liquid Rocket Engine is with designing your injector plate.
 This plate is composed of holes that will allow a certain amount of the two propellants to enter the combustion chamber.
 But coming up with the area of these orifice holes takes some background knowledge and some computing power.
-The only things you will need to know prior to this calculation is what your two propellants are, what your upstream pressure is of each of the propellants, and what the overall thrust of you are trying to have your engine generate.
-The most helpful tool you will learn from this lesson is how to run NASA CEA.

 NASA CEA is an amazing tool that handles a lot of the intensive thermodynamic and chemical mathematics of us so that we can just focus on designing and manufacturing our engine.
 Also, to try to get a very good approximation of what the results we will be getting from NASA CEA will be very difficult and to verify your own calculations will be an even more difficult process.
 NASA CEA however is highly utilized in industry and has been verified to be a good approximation.